soyeonkimgithub/soyeonkimgithub.github.io/_posts/study/2022-12-02-logistic-regression.md

 - find latent drivers of stock movements
 - pre-process data to build more robust machine learning models
 - improve performance of models

+looks like people that did not survive were much more likely to be male multi-collinearity

 ----